Not a Member?

 Prior to gadopentetate injection, the patency and integrity of the intravenous line should be determined.
 Furthermore, appropriate surveillance of the dosing limb for the development of local injection site reactions is recommended.
 Care should be taken to avoid extravasation as significant tissue damage may occur.
 Skin and soft tissue necrosis, thrombosis, fasciitis, and compartment syndrome requiring surgical intervention (e.g. compartment release or amputation) have occurred very rarely at the site of contrast injection or the dosed limb.
 Phlebitis and thrombophlebitis may be observed generally within 24 hours after injection and resolve with supportive treatment.
 In animal models, gadopentetate caused the greatest tissue damage when extravasation occurred compared to other gadolinium-containing contrast media.
 Such findings were expected as gadopentetate had the highest osmolality of the gadolinium-containing contrast media tested; similar to iodinated radiopaque contrast media, extravasation of high-osmolar contrast media may cause more damage when compared to low-osmolar contrast media.
 Extravasation of gadopentetate is not greatly appreciated as small doses and slow injection rates are traditionally used.
 Total volume and rate of injection, extravasation of contrast agent, and patient susceptibility contribute to these reactions.

-Gadopentetate is classified as FDA pregnancy risk category C. In animal studies, retarded fetal development was observed following intravenous administration to pregnant rats for 10 days at 2.5-, 7.5-, and 12.5-times the human dose (based on body weight) and when administered to pregnant rabbits for 13 days at 7.5- and 12.5-times the human dose.
+Use gadopentetate dimeglumine during pregnancy only if imaging is essential and cannot be delayed.
+Gadolinium-based contrast agents (GBCAs) cross the placenta and result in fetal exposure and gadolinium retention.
+Pregnant women may be at greater risk for gadolinium retention.
+Data on the association between GBCAs and adverse fetal outcomes in human pregnancy are limited and inconclusive.
+In animal studies, retarded fetal development was observed following intravenous administration of gadopentetate dimeglumine to pregnant rats for 10 days at 2.5-, 7.5-, and 12.5-times the human dose (based on body weight) and when administered to pregnant rabbits for 13 days at 7.5- and 12.5-times the human dose.
 No congenital anomalies were noted in rats or rabbits.
-Because there are no adequate and well-controlled studies in pregnant women, the manufacturer recommends use during pregnancy only if the benefit to the mother justifies the potential risk to the fetus.
 The American College of Radiology (ACR) manual on contrast media states that the drug crosses the human placenta when administered in clinical doses; however, the risk to the fetus is unknown.
 Therefore, the ACR advises against its routine use in pregnant women; the drug should only be administered during pregnancy if absolutely necessary and only after informed consent is obtained.
 The Guidelines for Computed Tomography and Magnetic Resonance Imaging in Pregnancy and Lactation states that because of the potential for fetal toxicity, the drug should only be used during pregnancy if deemed absolutely essential.

-Gadopentetate is excreted in human milk.
-An analysis of 18 lactating women receiving 0.1 mmol/kg, found < 0.04% of the administered gadolinium was excreted into breast milk within 24-hours; for a 70-kg woman, this correlates to < 3 micromol of gadolinium.
-The overall duration of excretion into breast milk, the extent of oral absorption by the breast-fed infant, and the drugs potential effect on the infant remains unknown.
-The manufacturer recommends caution when administering to a lactating woman; however, the American Academy of Pediatrics (AAP) considers the drug compatible with breast-feeding.
-Additionally, the Guidelines for Computed Tomography and Magnetic Resonance Imaging Use During Pregnancy and Lactation and the American College of Radiology (ACR) manual on contrast media state that lactating women receiving gadopentetate can continue to breast-feed without interruption.
-The reasoning for this recommendation is based on estimates of limited systemic exposure in the breast-fed infant and reviews that conclude maternally administered drug pose no risk to the nursing infant.
-Consider the benefits of breast-feeding, the risk of potential infant drug exposure, and the risk of an untreated or inadequately treated condition.
-If a breast-feeding infant experiences an adverse effect related to a maternally administered drug, health care providers are encouraged to report the adverse effect to the FDA.
+Gadopentetate dimeglumine is excreted in human milk.
+An analysis of 18 lactating women receiving 0.1 mmol/kg found less than 0.04% of the administered gadolinium was excreted into breast milk within 24-hours; for a 70-kg woman, this correlates to less than 3 micromoles of gadolinium.
+The overall duration of excretion of gadolinium into breast milk, the extent of oral absorption of gadolinium by the breast-fed infant, and its potential effect on the infant remains unknown.
+Previous American Academy of Pediatrics (AAP) recommendations considered GBCAs compatible with breast-feeding.
+Additionally, the Guidelines for Computed Tomography and Magnetic Resonance Imaging Use During Pregnancy and Lactation and the American College of Radiology (ACR) manual on contrast media state that lactating women receiving GBCAs can continue to breast-feed without interruption.
+The reasoning for this recommendation is based on estimates of limited systemic exposure in the breast-fed infant and reviews that conclude maternally administered drug poses no risk to the nursing infant.

 Deoxygenated sickle erythrocytes have been shown in vitro to align perpendicular to a magnetic field which may result in vaso-occlusive complications in vivo.
 The enhancement of magnetic moment by gadolinium-based contrast agents (GBCAs), such as gadopentetate dimeglumine, may possibly potentiate sickle erythrocyte alignment.
 Although the use of gadopentetate dimeglumine in patients with sickle cell disease and other hemoglobinopathies has not been studied, the American College of Radiology (ACR) manual on contrast media considers any special risk to sickle cell patients from administration of GBCAs to be extremely low; no restrictions for use of GBCAs are recommended by the ACR.